 Land Rovers are nice to look at, and a joy to ride in, but only if you don't mind losing a lot of money owning one.
 Land Rover has had some quality issues in the past, and it hasn't helped that the brand has been owned by multiple manufacturers (BMW, Ford, Tata Motors).
 This, along with high sticker prices and steep maintenance costs, have contributed to Rover's precipitous depreciation in the past.
-Unfortunately, given the high starting prices, the depreciation continues for years and years.
+Unfortunately, given the high starting prices, the depreciation is significant, and continues for years and years.

 |Year||Depreciation||Residual Value||Percent Left||Value Rating|